jailbreakdotparty/dirtyZero/README.md

 # How do I respring after applying the tweaks?
 ## Option 1: Use RespringApp
 1. Install [RespringApp](https://github.com/jailbreakdotparty/dirtyZero/releases/download/respringapp/respringapp.ipa) using your preferred method of sideloading.
+Make sure the bundle ID is exactly `com.respring.app`.
 2. In dirtyZero, click the orange "Respring" button.
 3. Profit 🔥